maherharb/MATE-T580/README.md

 ## <a name="footnotes"></a>Footnotes

-1. To avoid any confusion over the term "University", [here's what I believe a University is](https://www.uow.edu.au/~nillsen/The_Two_Universities.html) (based on the words of Robert M. Pirsig).
+1. To avoid any confusion over the term "University", [here's what I believe a University is](https://www.uow.edu.au/~nillsen/The_Two_Universities.html) (the words of Robert M. Pirsig).